bthorne93/starter-hugo-academic/content/project/example/index.md

 ---
 The Python Sky Model (PySM) provides an extensible framework for the simulation of the Galactic microwave sky.

-This framework is widely used within the cosmology community, and forms the basis of the Galactic simulations performed by the major CMB collaborations: *Simons Observatory*, *CMB Stage 4*, and *LiteBIRD*, as demonstrated by its [>100 citations](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=tfNPd34AAAAJ&citation_for_view=tfNPd34AAAAJ:eQOLeE2rZwMC).
+This framework is widely used within the cosmology community, and forms the basis of the Galactic simulations performed by the major CMB collaborations: *Simons Observatory*, *CMB Stage 4*, and *LiteBIRD*, as demonstrated by its [\>100 citations](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=tfNPd34AAAAJ&citation_for_view=tfNPd34AAAAJ:eQOLeE2rZwMC).

 As the project has grown in size, its development has become a highly collabortive endeavor.
 PySM is now managed collaboratively by the [Pan-Experiment Galactic Science Group](https://github.com/galsci).

+As of Summer 2022 a follow-up publication describing the new models in the third release of the code is in preparation.